 Long term landscape dynamics of the Southern Africa savanna

 The development of tools for fine-tuning climate projection models, biome-shift predictions and land cover change is of crucial relevance for decision making and policy formulation with respect to biodiversity, livelihood security and social planning.
-This project is still in its initial phase and has received funding from Sanord and SSESS.
+This project has received networking funding from Sanord and SSESS.
 The long term aims of this project are to: 1) provide long-term reconstructions of biome-shift dynamics in southern Africa and study its inter-relationship with climatic variability and landcover/land use change.
 Such data will provide essential tools for monitoring, mitigating and predicting the rate and direction of biome and micro-biome changes, 2) provide data for fine-tuning climate-model projections for southern Africa, a region where climate proxies remain limited, climatic variability is high and rainfall variability is a serious constraint for livelihoods.
 Available regional climate models are contradictory and unable to predict rainfall, which has direct implications for societies that could potentially be assisted by climate forecasting.
 The proposal springs from an ongoing inter-institutional and cross-disciplinary collaboration between Swedish (Elin Norström, Bert Bolin Centre for Climate Research, Department of Geological Sciences, Stockholm University; Anneli Ekblom.
-Departments of Archaeology and Ancient History, and Geosciences, Uppsala University) and South African researchers (Lindsey Gillson, Plant Conservation Unit, University of Cape Town; Jemma Finch School of Agricultural, Earth and Environmental Sciences, University of KwaZulu-Natal), see below.
+Departments of Archaeology and Ancient History, and Geosciences, Uppsala University) and South African researchers (Lindsey Gillson, Plant Conservation Unit, University of Cape Town; Jemma Finch School of Agricultural, Earth and Environmental Sciences, University of KwaZulu-Natal) (see publications below).

 Archaeobotany and contract archaeology